Frustrated Lawmakers Allege Pennsylvania Health Department Failing To Provide Enough Vaccines For Suburban Philadelphia Counties

 Have officials been transparent?

 “No, they have not been.
-Transparency would mean providing your math,” Madden said.MORE NEWS: Person In Custody After 20-Year-Old Man Gunned Down In Germantown, Philly Police Say
+Transparency would mean providing your math,” Madden said.READ MORE: Survey Ranks Philadelphia Toward Bottom Of Happiest Cities In The Country

 The department on a reporter phone call and also in an e-mail Monday rejected that it hasn’t been transparent and said claims that the suburbs had been under-allocated were the result of skewed data.